Jaqueline Cristian: 2023–24: Wimbledon debut, WTA 1000 third rounds & top-10 win

-2025: First major third round and WTA 125 title, Morocco final, top 50
+2025: Major third round & WTA 125 title, Morocco final, top 50

 Cristian started her 2025 season at the Auckland Open, where she advanced to the second round after her opening opponent, Yuliia Starodubtseva, retired due to injury.
 She lost in the second round to top seed Madison Keys.

-At the Australian Open, Cristian reached the third round of a Grand Slam tournament for the first time in her career, defeating lucky loser Petra Martić and Lucia Bronzetti.
-She lost her next match to lucky loser Eva Lys in three sets.
+At the Australian Open, Cristian reached the third round of a major tournament for the first time in her career, defeating lucky loser Petra Martić and Lucia Bronzetti.
+She lost her next match to lucky loser Eva Lys, in three sets.
 At the same tournament, she also reached the second round in doubles with partner Camilla Rosatello.

-Partnering Angelica Moratelli, she was runner-up in the doubles at the Transylvania Open in February, losing to Magali Kempen and Anna Sisková in the final.
+Partnering Angelica Moratelli, she finished runner-up in the doubles of the Transylvania Open in February, losing in the final to Magali Kempen and Anna Sisková.

 In March, Cristian won the title at the WTA 125 Puerto Vallarta Open, defeating wildcard entrant Linda Fruhvirtová in the final.